AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-getting-started.md

 ## Basic Git Terminology
 Before you start using Git, it's important to understand some basic terminology:

-* Repository: A repository, or repo for short, is a collection of files that are tracked by Git.
+* **Repository**: A repository, or *repo* for short, is a collection of files that are tracked by Git.
 Repositories can be stored locally on your computer or on a remote server like GitHub.

 * Commit: A commit is a snapshot of a repository at a particular point in time.
 Each commit has a unique identifier, called a hash, that allows you to reference it later.